I'm the Problem (Morgan Wallen album): United States

 In the United States, the album debuted at number one on the Billboard 200 chart, where it remained for its first eight weeks.
-After a two-week absence from the top position, it returned to number one for an additional four consecutive weeks, accumulating a total of 12 non-consecutive weeks atop the chart.
+After a two-week absence from the top position, it returned to number one for an additional five non-consecutive weeks, accumulating a total of 13 non-consecutive weeks atop the chart.
 It moved 493,000 album-equivalent units in its opening week, including 133,000 pure album sales, overtaking the Weeknd's Hurry Up Tomorrow as the largest debut week of the year.
 This extended Wallen's record as the country artist with the most debuts atop the Billboard 200.
 On the Billboard Hot 100 chart (dated May 31), 36 of the 37 tracks from the album charted, alongside his hit collaboration "I Had Some Help".
 This gave the country star the record for the most tracks charted simultaneously, breaking the previous record held by himself (36).
 Wallen also became the only artist in history to hold all tracks inside the top 10 of the Hot Country Songs chart.
 The project generated 462.63 million on-demand official streams in its first week, marking the largest streaming debut for a country album in 2025.
 It sold 286,000 units in its second week, 246,000 units in its third week, 209,000 on its fourth week, 186,000 on its fifth week, 176,000 on its sixth week and 173,000 on its seventh week.
-As of July 7, 2025, the album has earned 1,769,000 units.
+In December 2025, it was certified 4× Platinum by RIAA.
+In early January 2026, the album returned to number one for a 13th week.
+In early August, it returned to number one for a fourteenth week.